Should I combine my pension plans?

 For further information on the fund's investment policies and risks, please refer to the prospectus of the UCITS and to the KIID before making any final investment decisions.
 The KIID for this fund is available, alongside the prospectus via Vanguard’s website.

-For investors in UK domiciled funds, view our summary of investor rights - available in English.
+For investors in UK domiciled funds, see our summary of investor rights and is available in English.

 Issued by Vanguard Asset Management Limited, which is authorised and regulated in the UK by the Financial Conduct Authority.